Thrive Baby Thrive

 If your health care team recommends trying to rotate your baby, please speak openly with them about this procedure, conduct further research and make this decision carefully.
 Like most important decisions, there are advantages and disadvantages to this procedure.
 You should make yourself aware of them so you are making the most educated and informed decision.
 The umbilical cord and placenta should also be checked before having this procedure.

-Rectovaginal swab specimens will be taken and cultured between Week 35 and Week 37 to test for the presence of GBS if you didn’t already have a positive test earlier in your pregnancy.
+According to ACOG’s updated guidelines, rectovaginal swab specimens will be taken and cultured between 36 0/7 and 37 6/7 Weeks gestation to test for the presence of GBS if you didn’t already have a positive test earlier in your pregnancy.
 This test is extremely important as the use of preventative antibiotics for moms who test positive for GBS must be given during labor to prevent the transmission of this potentially lethal germ to their babies.
 According to Ronald S. Gibbs, MD, ACOG, “National guidelines to prevent mother-to-infant GBS transmission have led to an 80% reduction in early onset sepsis in neonates.”

 Did you know that approximately 10-30% of pregnant women are contaminated with GBS and that roughly 2% of these pregnant moms will pass this germ during delivery to their babies?
 Babies will show signs of a GBS infection as early as 6 hours after delivery and as late as 7 days or more after birth.
 GBS may cause an infection in your baby’s spinal cord, lungs, blood (sepsis) or brain.
 Although fatal in 5% of infants carrying GBS, this bacterium is the prime cause of infectious death among newborns.
 Moms who are under the age of 21, black or Hispanic are at an increased risk.